Reflection maps

-For dimensions $(n,p)=(1,2)$ the $\cA$-simple plane curves were classified by Gibson and Hobbs \cite{Gibson:1993}.
-For $(n,p)=(1,3)$, the classification of $\cA$-simple space curves corresponds to Bruce and Gaffney \cite{Bruce:1982}.
-Is not surprising that all these curves are reflection maps, as it is enough that one of the coordinate functions of a curve is a monomial $t^m$ for the curve to be a $Z_m$-reflection map.
-Perhaps more interesting is the fact that all these curves can be described using just $Z_m$-reflection maps, for $m=2,3,4$.
-It is also worth noting that most of these map-germs have two or three monomials as coordinate functions, and thus can be described as $Z_{m_1,m_2}$ or $Z_{m_1,m_2,m_3}$-reflection maps defined by very simple embeddings $h\colon (\C,0)\hookrightarrow (\C^p,0)$.
+For dimensions $(n,p)=(1,2)$ the $\cA$-simple plane curves were classified by Bruce and Gaffney \cite{Bruce:1982} .
+For $(n,p)=(1,3)$, the classification of $\cA$-simple space curves is due to Gibson and Hobbs \cite{Gibson:1993}.
+It is not surprising that all these curves are reflection maps, as it is enough that one of the coordinate functions of a curve is a monomial $t^m$ for the curve to be a $Z_m$-reflection map.
+Perhaps more interesting is the fact that all these curves can be described using just $Z_m$-reflection maps with $m=2,3,4$.
+It is also worth noting that most of these map-germs have two or three monomials as coordinate functions.
+Thus, they can be described as $Z_{m_1,m_2}$ or $Z_{m_1,m_2,m_3}$-reflection maps defined by very simple embeddings $h\colon (\C,0)\hookrightarrow (\C^p,0)$.
 For example, the second list contains the germs of the form $t\mapsto (t^3,t^{3k+1},t^{3n+2})$, which are $Z_{3,3k+1,3n+2}$-reflection maps given by the embedding $t\mapsto (t,t,t)$.

 We have already mentioned Mond's classification of $\cA$-simple germs $(\C^2,0)\to (\C^3,0)$, consisting only of fold maps and $Z_3$-reflection maps \cite{Mond1985On-the-clasific} (see Example \ref{exSimpleC2C3}).
-Also in \cite{Mond1985On-the-clasific}, Mond includes the list of all $\cA$-finite non-simple germs up-to $\cA_e$-codimension 6.
+Also in \cite{Mond1985On-the-clasific}, Mond includes the list of all $\cA$-finite non-simple germs up to $\cA_e$-codimension 6.
 This list contains further reflection maps, namely the $Z_4$-reflection map $T_4\colon\,(x,y)\mapsto(x,y^4,xy+y^3),$ and the $Z_3$-reflection map $X_4\colon\,(x,y)\mapsto(x,y^3,x^2y+xy^2 +y^4).$ The remaining germs in the list are not reflection maps in any obvious way, but most of them can be expressed as unfoldings of reflection maps of the form $y\mapsto (y^a,y^b)$.